mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ## [State Estimation Update](@id DCStateEstimationUpdateManual)
-An advanced methodology involves users establishing the `DCStateEstimation` composite type using [`dcStateEstimation`](@ref dcStateEstimation) just once.
+An advanced methodology involves users establishing the `DCStateEstimation` composite type using [`dcWlsStateEstimation`](@ref dcWlsStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `DCStateEstimation` type.

 This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `DCStateEstimation` also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse gain matrix factorization.